MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 Simplify the Path Data
 ~~~~~~~~~~~~~~~~~~~~~~

 The loading time and heap usage grow linearly with the number of path commands in the Vector Drawable.
-The drawing time may also be affected.
 To achieve optimal performances, it is recommended to reduce the number of path commands, by "simplifying" the paths.
 The simplification algorithm will determine the optimal amount of anchor points to use in the artwork.
 Most of the modern Graphic Design Software have an option to simplify a path (check `this article <https://helpx.adobe.com/illustrator/using/simplify_paths.html>`_ for Adobe Illustrator for example).